What is a Demand-Side Management Program?

 What if I have more than one air conditioner or water heater?
 Will I receive additional credits?

 No, we will install the switch on the primary use equipment only, one water heater and one central air conditioning unit per household.
 But just remember that this program is never at any cost to you, the member, and the seasonal (June, July, August - December, January, February) monthly credits will continue for as long as you have your switch.

 Does having this switch also decrease my electric bill beyond my incentives?

 Any decrease in your bill will be small - if any.
 However, by curbing the peak demand we can minimize rate increases by reducing the need to purchase additional electricity at peak demand, also delaying the building of expensive new power plants, which is a shared expense with you, the consumer, over the long term.
 With everyone participating we can and will make a difference in preserving the environment while saving money.
 The only thing you have to do is call us at 812-689-4111 or call toll free 1-800-737- 4111 and ask for the Demand Side Management Coordinator.

 Current control periods and incentive amounts:

-The current annual incentive of $60, which is subject to change upon approval by board of directors.
+The current annual incentive is $60, which is subject to change upon approval by the board of directors.